HomeLatest NewsTelecomMWC 2019: Airtel partners with Cisco to deploy 5G IP network

 Register Now →

-“As part of Project Leap, Airtel has built a world-class network that is ready to serve the explosive growth in high speed data services in a market with over one billion subscribers,” said Randeep Sekhon, CTO at Airtel.
+“As part of Project Leap, Airtel has built a world-class network that is ready to serve the explosive growth in high speed data services in a market with over one billion subscribers,” said Randeep Sekhon, CTO at Bharti Airtel.
 “Partnering with Cisco will help us transform our network architecture to enhance customer experiences while concurrently preparing for 5G and the era of connected things.”

 Under this partnership, Airtel will collaborate with Cisco Customer Experience to extends IP services to rural markets.
 The company said that network architecture is based on open network standards to simplify adoption by other operators.